mesos/chronos/README.md

 Mesosphere publishes Docker images for Chronos to Dockerhub, at <https://hub.docker.com/r/mesosphere/chronos/>.

-## Known Issues

-The GUI will often drop defined fields (e.g., uri, mem, cpu) when saving a job.
-We strongly recommend to update jobs *only* through the REST API until issue #426 is fixed.

 ## Contributing

 Instructions on how to contribute to Chronos are available on the [Contributing](http://mesos.github.io/chronos/docs/contributing.html) docs page.